DiminishAR: Diminishing Visual Distractions via Holographic AR Displays: Introduction

-In contrast to AR's role in reducing cognitive load by amplifying the environment to support user experience, our work uses Diminished Reality (DR) techniques to reduce distracting elements, thereby directly targeting and reducing extraneous cognitive load.
-This simplification can be particularly effective in environments where excess visual information could lead to cognitive overload, distraction, or decreased efficiency in task completion.
-Using the Microsoft HoloLens 2, we implement two DR interventions: visual removal and visual occlusion.
-The visual removal technique projects a customized cuboid hologram over a smartphone to blend with the background, hiding it from the user's view.
-In contrast, visual occlusion superimposes the smartphone with a context-appropriate hologram in harmony with the environment.
+In contrast to AR's traditional role in reducing cognitive load by amplifying the environment to support user experience, our work uses the concept of diminished reality (DR) to reduce the visual salience of distracting elements, thereby directly targeting and minimizing extraneous cognitive load.
+This visual cancellation can be particularly effective in environments where excess visual information could lead to cognitive overload, distraction, or decreased efficiency in task completion.
+Using the Microsoft HoloLens 2 (HL2), we implement two interventions for reducing the visual salience of a smartphone: visual camouflage and visual substitution (Fig. \ref{fig:vis}).
+The visual camouflage technique projects a customized cuboid hologram over a smartphone to blend with the background, hiding it from the user's field of view (FOV).
+In contrast, visual substitution covers the smartphone with a context-appropriate hologram in harmony with the environment.
 These techniques aim to reduce visual distractions, much like noise-canceling headphones that eliminate auditory distractions.

-By visually removing or occluding distracting elements from the user's field of view using AR, we aim to diminish the "brain drain" effect, thereby enhancing cognitive performance.
-This approach is grounded in the principle that reducing visual clutter can streamline cognitive processing, enabling individuals to focus more effectively on pertinent tasks or information \cite{Steve1999, herling2010advanced, mori2017survey, cheng2022towards, chan2022declutterar, yokoro2023decluttar}.
-However, empirical investigations into DR's direct cognitive benefits, particularly in the context of mitigating smartphone-induced distractions, remain unexplored \cite{murph2021diminishing, murph2022methods}.
-This gap motivates our research questions: Do the DR interventions (visual removal or occlusion) lead to better cognitive performance than physically nearby phone condition?
-Moreover, how do levels of cognitive performance under DR interventions (visual removal or occlusion) compare to when the phone is physically removed?
+By visually camouflaging or substituting distractions (e.g., smartphones) from the user's FOV using AR holograms, we aim to mitigate the \textit{brain drain} effect \cite{ward2017brain}.
+This approach is grounded in the principle that visual clutter impairs perceptual clarity and increases judgment errors, emphasizing the importance of strategies that enhance focus in cluttered environments \cite{baldassi2006visual}.
+Moreover, empirical investigations into the direct cognitive benefits of DR, particularly in the context of mitigating smartphone-induced distractions, remain unexplored \cite{murph2021diminishing, murph2022methods}.
+This gap motivates our research questions: Do the holographic AR interventions (Fig. \ref{fig:vis}) lead to better cognitive performance than a physically nearby phone, and do they achieve similar performance levels as when the phone is physically removed?